2) Meet with Friends

 Walking outdoors, as opposed walking on a treadmill, is a great way to get a little pick me up from the sun as well.

 Exercising this way can also help increase oxygen and blood flow to the brain.
 This helps raise energy by elevating your metabolism and endorphins.

 4) Drink Adequate Amounts of Water

 The body functions better when it is well hydrated.
-Drinking fresh water is essential in keeping your energy levels boosted while flushing toxins from the body.
+Drinking fresh water is essential in boosting vitality while flushing toxins from the body.

-If drinking water all day doesn’t sound exciting, try infusing it with fresh lemons or mint to give it a twist and enhance your energy boost.
+If drinking water all day doesn’t sound exciting, try infusing it with fresh lemons or mint to give it a twist.

 5) Watch Less of The News

 Without a doubt, staying up on current events is important and keeps us all abreast of what is going on in the world.